thundergolfer/rstrace/README.md

 ![CI status](https://github.com/thundergolfer/rstrace/actions/workflows/ci.yml/badge.svg)

-rstrace is a Rust implementation of `strace`.
+rstrace is a Rust implementation of `strace` for x86 Linux.
 It allows the user to trace system calls of a process or command.

 ![asciinema demo](assets/rstrace.svg)

 ## Install

+> [!NOTE]
+> Currently only x86 Linux is supported. aarch64 support is planned, but MacOS support is out-of-scope.

 ### Binary download